Some Facts & Figures

 - Normal residential buildings (0.2 to 0.5 m wall thickness)

 - Listed buildings and churches (0.6 to 1.5 m wall thickness)

-For anyone interested in more details, please review the original research paper "Rising damp: capillary rise dynamics in walls" published in 2007 by The Royal Society.
+For anyone interested in the original article, formulas and calculations, please read the original research paper "Rising damp: capillary rise dynamics in walls" published in 2007 by The Royal Society, London.